 1. Turning On and Off: With editing on, the Sharing Cart block will always be available inside blocks in all the courses.
 If not, please contact your site admin.

-2. Copying to the Sharing Cart: You will notice a small "Copy to Sharing Cart" icon which appears for each resource or activity in the quick "edit" menu.
+2. Copying to the Sharing Cart: You will notice a small basket icon that appears for each resource.
 Click on that icon to send a copy of that resource/activity into the Sharing Cart.
 User data will be removed, and only the activity itself will be closed.

 4. Making folders inside the Sharing Cart: Click the "move" icon on a course content item and an input box will appear.
 Input the name of the target folder there.
 To move an item into a folder, click the "Move to folder" icon in the Sharing Cart, then a drop-down list appears, and select the target folder.
 If you click the “Edit” button, you will replace the drop-down list with an input box.